COVID-19 Updates & Vaccine Information

-You may be able to enroll in a 2019 health insurance plan outside of Open Enrollment if you qualify for a Special Enrollment Period.
+The Open Enrollment Period is November 1st through January 15th.
+Enroll by December 15, 2021 for coverage that begins on January 1, 2022.
+If you do not elect coverage during Open Enrollment, you may not qualify for coverage in 2022 without a Special Enrollment Period.
 A Special Enrollment Period is a time outside of the Open Enrollment period during which you and your family have a right to sign up for health coverage.
 In the Marketplace, you generally qualify for a special enrollment period of 60 days following certain life events that involve a change in family status (for example, marriage or birth of a child) or loss of other health coverage.
 If you don’t have a special enrollment period, you can’t buy insurance through the Marketplace until the next Open Enrollment period.
 Job-based plans generally allow special enrollment periods of 60 days.

 A few helpful steps you can take to help prepare before getting started with the Marketplace:

 NOTE: If you purchase a health plan through the Marketplace instead of accepting health coverage offered by your employer, you may lose the employer contribution (if any) to the employer-offered coverage.
 Also, the employer contribution, as well as your employee contribution to employer-offered coverage, is often excluded from income for Federal and State income tax purposes.
 Your payments for coverage through the Marketplace will be made on an after-tax basis.
 You may want to consult your tax advisor on the income tax consequences of obtaining coverage through the Marketplace.